hangrybear666/15-devops-bootcamp__ansible/README.md

 https://github.com/hangrybear666/12-devops-bootcamp__terraform

 #### c.
-Create 1-n EC2 Instances for java app deployment via ansible playbook by following demo project 2 in terraform repo
+Create 1 EC2 Instance for java app deployment via ansible playbook by following demo project 2 in terraform repo

+*Limitation:* Since only one image with one remote address is created in the build step, this playbook currently only supports one instance.
+We would have to build a separate Image for each instance and change the role in `15-devops-bootcamp__ansible/07-jenkins-ansible-integration/roles/build-and-push-to-ecr/tasks/main.yaml`

 *Note:* Save the ssh private key for creating jenkins credentials later.